GordonVi/goto/README.md

 ##### Made with: Docker-compose, PHP
 ##### Version: 1.0

 The GOTO Link Redirector is something I wrote to immitate the GOTO/keyword service I see in corporate places.
+Some people call it a link shortener.

 ![Demo](http://virasawmi.com/gordon/images/goto.gif)